cjm96/WDM_GW_wavelets/docs/source/theory.rst

    w_{nm} = \delta t\sum_{k=0}^{N-1} x[k] g_{nm}[k] .

-This is the exact expression for the forward wavelet transform which transforms from the time domains to the time-frequency domain.
+This is the exact expression for the forward wavelet transform which transforms from the time domain to the time-frequency domain.

 This *exact* wavelet transform is implemented in :func:`WDM.code.discrete_wavelet_transform.WDM.WDM_transform.forward_transform_exact`.

 The exact form of the wavelet transform described above and with the double sum evaluated explicitly is slow to evaluate.
-The rest of this section describes several alternative formulation of the  wavelet transform leading eventually to a fast implementation based on the FFT of the time series data.
+The rest of this section describes several alternative formulations of the wavelet transform leading eventually to a fast implementation based on the FFT of the time series data.

 One way to speed up the wavelet transform is to notice that the WDM wavelets are (approximately) localised in time.